 BWSC is overseen by a three member Board of Commissioners appointed by the Mayor of Boston, subject to approval by the City Council.
 The primary responsibility of the Board is to ensure the sound economical and efficient operation and maintenance of the systems and to ensure the highest quality services to the City of Boston.
 The Board of Commissioners is also responsible for setting clear financial and operational policy directives.

-BWSC consists of five divisions: Executive, Operations, Engineering, Administration and Finance.
-Click to view the Commission's Organizational Chart
+BWSC consists of four divisions: Executive, Engineering, Administration and Finance.
+Click to view the Commission's Organizational Chart.

 The Executive Division provides executive management, including policy formation and strategic planning.
 The Executive Division also represents BWSC in all legislative-lobbying efforts pertaining to securing continued federal and state funded rate relief.
 This Division is also responsible for implementing and monitoring BWSC’s affirmative action plans and ensuring the participation of women and minority owned businesses in obtaining goods and services contracts.
 Additional responsibilities of the Executive Division include representing the BWSC in all litigation, overseeing and directing labor relations and management information systems.

-The Administration Division provides the BWSC and its customers with administrative support services.
-The Administration Division provides its employees with proactive personnel services.
-This Division is also responsible for maintaining collections, customer services and the installation and repair, timely and accurate reading of meters.
+The Administration Division provides support functions for BWSC and its customers with administrative support services.
+The Administration Division provides its employees with proactive personnel services and handles the management and maintenance of BWSC’s facilities and support services.
+This Division is also responsible for maintaining collections and customer services.
+Management of BWSC activities as well as the reporting of public information is also handled by this Division.
+A major responsibility of this Division is the installation, repair and accurate reading of water meters throughout the City of Boston.

 BWSC owns and operates a system for the distribution of potable water to customers throughout the City of Boston.
 The BWSC purchases treated water from the Massachusetts Water Resources Authority (MWRA).